Focused on getting our clients the compensation they need...

 Yes.
 Families are allowed to file a wrongful death claim against an at-fault driver’s insurance provider to protect themselves from financial harm.
 A claim can seek support to help pay for burial costs, ambulance fees, and also to make up for the emotional and economic support the victim provided.

 Yes.
-If you weren’t wearing a helmet when a driver hit and injured you, you can still demand compensation for your recovery.
-You may have to take partial blame for your injury, but the driver would usually have to accept a much bigger percentage of the responsibility.
+If you weren’t wearing a helmet when a driver hit you, you can still demand compensation for your recovery.
+Your lack of a helmet doesn’t take away the liability of the careless driver.

 California allows injury victims up to two years to file a claim for damages.
 In most cases, you’ll want to file as soon as you can because the evidence will be easier to collect and witnesses will be easier to locate shortly after a crash.